It looks like a ghost heart. And it feels a little like Jello.

 A tremendous wave washed over the newly widowed woman.

 Newspaper articles were short.
-No real descriptions were given of the couple who murdered the man for what appeared to be nothing, except that the woman wore leather jacket and that they seemed normal enough, whatever that means.
+No real descriptions were given of the couple who murdered the man for what appeared to be nothing, except that the woman wore a leather jacket and that they seemed normal enough, whatever that means.

 The widow moved out of the county and settled close to the coast in a condo.
 Her son, a good lawyer in Baltimore, investigated the case that had killed his father, but in thirty years, it’s remained ice cold.